 What does this mean for DACA recipients who want to travel outside of the U.S. under what’s known as “advanced parole?”

-2. DACA has faced multiple legal challenges since its inception.
+2. DACA has faced multiple legal challenges since its creation.

 Here’s a brief—and by no means comprehensive—timeline: